react-toolbox/react-toolbox/docs/app/components/layout/install/install.md

 # Installation, usage and customization

 React Toolbox is a set of [React](http://facebook.github.io/react/) components that implement [Google's Material Design specification](https://www.google.com/design/spec/material-design/introduction.html).
-It's powered by [CSS Modules](https://github.com/css-modules/css-modules) and integrates harmfully with your [Webpack](http://webpack.github.io/) workflow.
+It's powered by [CSS Modules](https://github.com/css-modules/css-modules) and harmoniously integrates with your [Webpack](http://webpack.github.io/) workflow.
 You can take a tour through our documentation website and try the components live!

 ## Installation